dart-lang/async/README.md

 Contains tools to work with asynchronous computations.

-The package contains sub-libraries with different utilities.
+The package contains `Stream` and `Future` related functionality, as well as sub-libraries with different utilities.

 ### Zipping streams